tbranyen/react-hyperlist/README.md

 npm install react-hyperlist --save
 ```

-Of course it can also just be added to any project since it consists of a
+It can also just be added to any project since it consists of a single
-single JavaScript file.
+JavaScript file.

 ## Usage

-Using this component is relatively easy compared to other solutions in the
+Using this component is relatively easy compared to other solutions.
+It is a
-React space.
+single Component that you give the bare minimum information to and it will call
+a generate function per item to be rendered.

 [**Click here to learn more about HyperList and its options!**](https://github.com/tbranyen/hyperlist)